 This is a “working” replica of a Myst linking book.
 It's made out of a copy of the same book Cyan originally scanned as a texture reference.

-The book in question is Harper's New Monthly Magazine, Volume LIV, Issue 312, December 1876 to May 1877 (roughly an equivalent of antique Reader's Digest)...
-135 years old & still in this condition.
-Finding the book's exact edition is difficult - my research revealed what looks like at least 14 different bindings of the same book.
+The book in question is Harper’s New Monthly Magazine, Volume LIV, Issue 312, December 1876 to May 1877 (roughly equivalent to an antique Reader’s Digest)… 140 years old & still in this condition.
+Finding the book’s exact edition is difficult – my years of research have revealed what looks like at least 14 different bindings of the same book.
+But there’s lots of close matches that appear on second-hand auction websites.

 (Yes I essentially destroyed this book to convert it into a Myst linking book, but I like to think that it's cooler now.
 At least 20% cooler.)